 At Our Children Oregon, we recognize the importance of naming whose land upon which we live and work.
-As a small step toward honoring the truth and achieving healing and reconciliation, our organization commits to open all events and gatherings with a statement acknowledging the traditional Native lands on which we stand and the history of genocide, relocation, and assimilation that still impact many Indigenous/Native American families today.
+As a small step toward honoring the truth and achieving healing and reparation, our organization commits to open all events and gatherings with a statement acknowledging the traditional Native lands on which we stand and the history of genocide, relocation, and assimilation that still impact many Indigenous/Native American families today.

 Our Children Oregon acknowledges that the land now known as Portland sits on unceded territory of the original peoples of this land– the Multnomah, Wasco, Kathlamet, Clackamas, Cowlitz, Bands of Chinook, Tualatin Kalapuya, Molalla, and many other Tribes who made their homes along the Columbia (Wimahl) and Willamette (Whilamut) rivers.